Skip to product information

 How to care for a Sarracenia

-Light for a Sarracenia
+Light Sarracenia

 Yellow leaves

-Roots growing out of the pot
+Roots growing out of the bottom of the pot

 Brown edges on the leaves